Objects as Extreme Points: Experiments

-\paragraph{Overall performance.} We compare our method with FCOS to evaluate the overall performance of EPP-Net.
-As shown in Table \ref{R50_map}, the comparison reveals that EPP-Net outperforms FCOS with an AP of 39.3\%.
-We observe a considerable improvement of AP in large objects, namely, 2.1\%.
-We explain as follows: First, the extreme point training annotations are computed from instance segmentation annotations, whereas the testing ground-truth is from bbox annotations.
-However, the extreme points and the bbox do not coincide completely, with a slight misalignment between them.
-The smaller the objects are, the larger the relative misalignment.
-Therefore, this testing method is unfair to our model.
-Second, the shape variance of larger objects is larger than that of small objects, and this problem can be well solved by extreme point prediction because its supervision is more explicit than the bbox.
-The detection results are shown in Figure \ref{imgdemo}.
-We also apply DCNv2 \cite{Zhu2019Deformable} in heads to improve EPP-Net and achieve a 2.1\% performance improvement.
+We compare our method with FCOS to evaluate the overall performance of EPP-Net.
+We use the control variable method to validate each counterpart in EPP-Net, which are $EIoU$ loss, the $EIoU$ predictor, and our positive sampling strategy.
+As shown in Table \ref{R50_map}, the best model of EPP-Net outperforms FCOS with an AP of 39.5\%.
+Compared with bounding boxes, the representation of extreme points can improve the AP by 0.3\% (The model with AP 38.9).
+Our localization branch improves the AP@75 by 1.0\%, which indicates the effectiveness of the $EIoU$ predictor.
+With our positive sampling strategy, we observe a considerable improvement of AP in large objects, namely, 0.5\%.
+We explain as follows: First, large objects are more likely to sample more true positive samples.
+Second, the shape variance of large objects is larger than that of small objects, therefore, a dynamic sampling radius following the changes of object shapes is more appropriate.
+The visualization of the detection results is shown in Fig. \ref{imgdemo} and one can see that our detection results are more accurate than that of FCOS.